CopterExpress/clover/docs/en/copterhack2022.md

 8. In the Pull Request comments, you will be given feedback on the application.
 On the contest page, in the section "Projects of the contest participants", a link to your application in your fork will be published.

+9. Note the *Checks* block at the bottom, a check mark should appear in the *Documentation* field.
+If a cross appeared, click *Details* link to see the list of issues in you article found by markdownlint.
+If you need to change added files, edit them in you branch – changes will appear in the Pull Request automatically. **Do not open a new Pull Request for the same application**.

-9. During the contest, you will work on this document, bringing it closer to the state of the finished article.
+10. During the contest, you will work on this document, bringing it closer to the state of the finished article.
 By the end of the contest, you will publish your article, which will be the result of your work in CopterHack 2022.

 As soon as the link to the application is added to this page in the section "Projects of the contest's participants", your team has become an official participant of the CopterHack 2022!